Thank you for choosing Planned Parenthood.

 2. You can join the visit up to 15-minutes before your appointment time.
 Allow yourself time to test your audio and video and fill out the initial questions.

-3. Please have your government-issued photo ID ready to show check-in staff.
+3. Please have your photo ID, insurance card, copay, proof of income, and policy holder information.
+Please have your government-issued photo ID ready to show check-in staff.

 4. Don’t have a government-issued photo ID?
 We’re here to help – call us at 1-800-230-PLAN (7526) to talk about other forms of ID.